Legal notes and privacy

-In the event that data processed by CLAL on the website, and/or those processed by third parties, are used, the origin of the data must be stated.
+In the event that data processed by CLAL on the websites and apps, and/or those processed by third parties, are used, the origin of the data must be stated.

-The automated collection of data and information found on the aforementioned websites is strictly forbidden unless express prior authorization has been given by CLAL S.r.l., which must be requested via e-mail at the address .
+The automated collection of data and information found on the aforementioned websites and apps is strictly forbidden unless express prior authorization has been given by CLAL S.r.l., which must be requested via e-mail at the address .

 Any breach of the provisions set out above will be prosecuted before the competent civil and criminal authorities.

 Forecasts made by CLAL are the result of the mathematical-statistical processing of data representing the time series, whose future values are to be estimated, as well as other series of data considered adequate to explain the variations in the time series to be forecast.

-CLAL (and members of its management team and/or staff, its employees and/or working associates) will not under any circumstances be held liable towards anyone for any damage (including, but not limited to, loss of profit and/or losses, direct or indirect damage of any kind) resulting from the use of this website, data, information or forecasts found on it (including those originating from third parties), or from opinions and recommendations given (including, for example, but not limited to: Farm-gate milk prices, Italy (Lombardy)).
+CLAL (and members of its management team and/or staff, its employees and/or working associates) will not under any circumstances be held liable towards anyone for any damage (including, but not limited to, loss of profit and/or losses, direct or indirect damage of any kind) resulting from the use of these websites and apps, data, information or forecasts found on it (including those originating from third parties), or from opinions and recommendations given (including, for example, but not limited to: Farm-gate milk prices, Italy (Lombardy)).

-Even though the site, data, information and forecasts have been put together with the utmost care, they may contain typing, technical or other errors.
+Even though the sites and apps, data, information and forecasts have been put together with the utmost care, they may contain typing, technical or other errors.

 We are constantly changing and improving our services.
 The data, information and functionalities may be altered or revised and the provision of any information or service may be suspended or permanently interrupted at any time without prior notice.

 THE PURPOSE BEHIND THIS NOTICE